With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

 Lucy Daniels Center For Early Childhood is a mental health treatment center in Cary, NC, located at 9003 Weston Parkway, 27513 zip code area.
-Lucy Daniels Center For Early Childhood provides outpatient treatment and partial hospitalization/day treatment.
-Lucy Daniels Center For Early Childhood offers couples/family therapy, individual psychotherapy and group therapy to children / adolescents.
-Lucy Daniels Center For Early Childhood also supports people with trauma, children/adolescents with serious emotional disturbance and people with PTSD.
+Lucy Daniels Center For Early Childhood provides partial hospitalization/day treatment and outpatient treatment.
+Lucy Daniels Center For Early Childhood offers group therapy, couples/family therapy and individual psychotherapy to children / adolescents.
+Lucy Daniels Center For Early Childhood also supports people with PTSD, children/adolescents with serious emotional disturbance and people with trauma.
 Additional services at Lucy Daniels Center For Early Childhood consist of family psychoeducation.

 Learn MoreTriangle Family Services is a mental health clinic in Raleigh, North Carolina, located at 3937 Western Boulevard, 27606.
 Triangle Family Services offers outpatient treatment.
-Triangle Family Services provides cognitive behavioral therapy, couples/family therapy and psychotropic medication to young adults, children / adolescents and adults.
+Triangle Family Services provides individual psychotherapy, behavior modification and cognitive behavioral therapy to adults, children / adolescents and young adults.
 Triangle Family Services also supports people with PTSD and people with trauma.
-Some other services provided by Triangle Family Services include illness management and recovery, family psychoeducation and education services.
+Some other services provided by Triangle Family Services include illness management and recovery, family psychoeducation and housing services.

 Learn MoreSouthlight Healthcare is a mental health treatment center in Raleigh, North Carolina, located at 3125 Poplarwood Court, Suite 150, part of the 27604 zip code.
 Southlight Healthcare provides outpatient treatment.
-Southlight Healthcare also offers trauma therapy, dialectical behavior therapy and behavior modification to adults, children / adolescents and young adults.
+Southlight Healthcare also offers group therapy, integrated dual diagnosis disorder treatment and trauma therapy to children / adolescents, young adults and adults.
 Southlight Healthcare supports children/adolescents with serious emotional disturbance and people requiring dual diagnosis treatment.
-Southlight Healthcare also provides court-ordered outpatient treatment, mentoring/peer support/consumer-run services and case management.
+Southlight Healthcare also provides family psychoeducation, mentoring/peer support/consumer-run services and case management.

 Learn MoreCarolina Outreach Llc Raleigh is a mental health clinic in Raleigh, North Carolina, located at 3012 Falstaff Road, 27610.
-Carolina Outreach Llc Raleigh offers telemedicine/telehealth and outpatient treatment.
-Carolina Outreach Llc Raleigh provides dialectical behavior therapy, cognitive behavioral therapy and group therapy to children / adolescents, young adults and adults.
-Carolina Outreach Llc Raleigh also supports people with trauma, people requiring dual diagnosis treatment and people with serious mental illness.
+Carolina Outreach Llc Raleigh offers outpatient treatment and telemedicine/telehealth.
+Carolina Outreach Llc Raleigh provides behavior modification, couples/family therapy and psychotropic medication to children / adolescents, adults and young adults.
+Carolina Outreach Llc Raleigh also supports children/adolescents with serious emotional disturbance, people requiring dual diagnosis treatment and people with trauma.
 Some other services provided by Carolina Outreach Llc Raleigh include assertive community treatment.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.